paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-138-cooperative-agreements-with-nato-allies-and-other-countries.md

 Pub.
 L. 99–145, § 961(b), substituted “section 2304(a)” for “section 2304(g)”.

 #### Effective Date of 2021 Amendment
 Amendment by Pub.
+L. 117–81 applicable as if included in the enactment of title XVIII of Pub.
+L. 116–283 as enacted, see section 1701(a)(2) of Pub.
+L. 117–81, set out as a Technical, Conforming, and Clerical Amendments Related to Title XVIII of the Fiscal Year 2021 NDAA note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001) and note below.

+Amendment by Pub.
 L. 116–283 effective Jan.
 1, 2022, with additional provisions for delayed implementation and applicability of existing law, see section 1801(d) of Pub.
 L. 116–283, set out as a note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).

 #### Effective Date of 1994 Amendment
 Amendment by Pub.
 L. 103–337 applicable with regard to any acquisition or transfer of logistic support, supplies, and services under authority of this subchapter that is initiated after Oct.
 5, 1994, see section 1317(j) of Pub.
 L. 103–337, set out as a note under [section 2341 of this title](./chapter-138-cooperative-agreements-with-nato-allies-and-other-countries.md#section-2341).

 #### Effective Date of 1985 Amendment
 Amendment by section 961(b) of Pub.
 L. 99–145 effective as if included in enactment of Competition in Contracting Act of 1984, Pub.
 L. 98–369, div.
 B, title VII, making amendment applicable with respect to any solicitation for bids or proposals issued after Mar.
 31, 1985, see section 961(e) of Pub.
-L. 99–145, set out as a note under [section 2304 of this title](./chapter-137-procurement-generally.md#section-2304).
+L. 99–145, set out as a note under [section 2304 of this title](./chapter-chapter-137-chapter-chapter-137.md#section-2304).

 <a id="section-2344"></a>